-We are thrilled to announce the opening of our state-of-the-art Sixth Form building for September 2024.
+We are thrilled to have opened our state-of-the-art Sixth Form building in September 2024.
 This new facility embodies our dedication to providing an inspiring and supportive learning environment.
-With modern infrastructure, cutting-edge technology, and dedicated spaces for study and collaboration, the new building will be a cornerstone of your academic journey.
+With modern infrastructure, cutting-edge technology, and dedicated spaces for study and collaboration, the new building is a corner stone of your academic journey.